amitaAlEngineer/housing_price_mlflow/README.md

    you will get url : http://127.0.0.1:5000

-6. Run the each shell of the notebook
+6. Run the each Cell of the notebook

 # 📊 MLflow Logging Details
 Here’s what gets logged to MLflow for each experiment: